pawlict/AISTATElight/README.md

 - Voice diarization requires an HF token.
 Paste the token in the Settings tab
 ---
 ### Program installation
+You can keep projects in `~/projects/`, but it’s not required.
+The key point is to create the **venv inside the project directory** (e.g. `.AISTATElight`) so dependencies stay isolated from the system environment.

 ```bash
 mkdir -p ~/projects
 cd ~/projects